openvinotoolkit/training_extensions/misc/pytorch_toolkit/noise_suppression/README.md

 ## Preparation

 The [DNS-Challenge dataset](https://github.com/microsoft/DNS-Challenge) is used to train the model.
-You can get the data by clone repository
+You can get the data by cloning the repository
 ```git clone https://github.com/microsoft/DNS-Challenge.git <dns-challenge-dir>```

 The train script also allows to evaluate model on synthetic ICASSP_dev_test_set.
 The 'icassp2021-final' branch of DNS-Challenge repo has to be checkout to enable this option